Karissa Chmil

 Stories are the bridge between these two worlds.

 If a story denies the depravity of this world, it's falling short in some way.
-Not every story needs to focus on every bit of drkness in this world - but neither should they pretend such things do not exist.
+Not every story needs to focus on every bit of darkness, but neither should they pretend such things do not exist.
 At the same time, a story that denies the traces of grace in this world has made just the same mistake.

 Stories should be the point of contact where justice, vengance, compassion, sacrifice, love, fury, mercy, and forgiveness meet.
-When you pick up a book and read, you stand at the edge of a dock, overlooking a sea behind you.
-You can hear the music of the land behind you while the salt-soaked wind tears at your hair.
+When you pick up a book and read, you stand at the edge of a dock, overlooking a wild sea.
+You can hear the music of the land behind you while the salt-soaked wind tears at your hair from the far coast.
 In that moment, you are between this world and the next.

 I want my stories to do three things: To remind, to encourage, and to embolden.
 As a storyteller, I am standing on that bridge between what is and what was, gazing over towards what will be.
 I am called to remember the Garden and look forward to the Mending.